 Lamb Belly Tacos – Delish!

 Chef, who should really know better, rubbed his eye.
 Since he had just eaten a saucy taco with his hands – he copped Chilli in the eye!
 Owwwwwch!!
 Silly bugger.
-The Mexican beer (Dos Equis XX lager especial) was top notch and numbed to pain, I’m sure.
-Chef remarked that it was nice to have something different to Carona too.
-It was great to get a bill under $70.
+The Mexican beer (Dos Equis XX lager especial) was top notch and numbed the pain, I’m sure.
+Chef remarked that it was nice to have something different than Carona as well.
+It was also refreshing (and sadly rare) to get a bill under $70.
 We found it great value, incredibly tasty and we’ll be back soon for that guacamole!!